Time offs, leaves & holidays

 Vacation and sick time off credit for previous Washington state employment

-Learn how to donate or receive paid leave through the Shared Leave Program, which helps employees financially manage work absences caused by a severe, extraordinary, or life- threatening health crisis or other qualifying circumstance.
+Shared leave helps employees financially manage work absences caused by a severe, extraordinary, or life- threatening health crisis or other qualifying circumstance.

 Information on sick time off accrual and use, as well as what happens to your leave balance if you change UW jobs or leave the University